What’s your favorite spot in the Dayton area?

 What’s one word you think people would use to describe you?

-Why did you decide to stay in and settle in the Dayton area?
+Why did you decide to come to and settle in the Dayton area?

 How did you get involved with owning and running a brewery?